What is the HSK?

 Currently, NMSU offers written exams only.
 Practice your 汉字 hanzi !

 Registration fees vary depending on the level you wish to take.
-We offer the HSK once every semester.
+We currently offer the HSK once every semester.

 Fall Test Date: October 15, 2017.
 Registration Deadline: September 18, 2017.